 Overbreeding or Ethical Large-Scale Breeding?

 What is considered to be overbreeding should not be confused with what is considered to be large-scale dog breeding.
-A large-scale breeder is a person running a dog breeding activity and providing all the care necessary for the dogs it owns, and produces.
-An overbreeder could easily be a large-scale breeder failing in scaling out: they bred more but cannot cope with the new workload.
+A large-scale breeder is a person running a dog breeding activity and providing all the care necessary for the dogs it owns and produces.
+An overbreeder could easily be a large-scale breeder failing in scaling up: they bred more but cannot cope with the new workload.

 Scaling up a kennel requires a lot more of everything a breeder does and has: